Shru-10p/tinydpll/README.md

 An mplementation of the DPLL algorithm for solving Boolean satisfiability (SAT) problems.
 Written in C++.

-## Overview

-TinyDPLL parses DIMACS CNF files and determines satisfiability using the DPLL algorithm with optimizations.
-The solver returns a satisfying assignment as a vector of 0's and 1's for SAT formulas

 ## Building

 Build the project using the provided Makefile: